 Life was easier when they were two, and I told them to do this, don’t do that, do everything exactly the way Mommy tells you.
 And they did.
 Joyfully.
 Their eyes twinkled and their faces lit up when I walked into a room.
 Now they run when they see me.
 Have the audacity to advise me.
 Point out how I might improve my life as if wisdom is a regressive trait we are born with and lose over time.

 I miss the old days when they gazed at me adoringly.

 Evy has played an important role in my children’s lives since they were little.
 We celebrated when he found Bennett.
 Where normally we don’t agree on much, the girls and I concurred that Bennett was the best thing to happen to Evy.
-Tittering with happiness and wanting to make him proud of us, his friend family, we slipped into a fancy dress shop, and I became enamored in the amiability of the moment, conceded to Gianna’s begging, and purchased the dress that now flaunts my fourteen-year-old’s breasts like an eighteen-year-old’s.
+Tittering with happiness and wanting to make him proud of us, his friend family, we slipped into a dress shop, and I became enamored with the moment, conceded to Gianna’s begging, and purchased the dress that now flaunts my fourteen-year-old’s breasts like an eighteen-year-old’s.

 “You look wonderful.”
 I wave the tip of an olive branch toward her.

 She slams the screen door on its leaves.
 “Whatever.”